A watershed moment in transgender theory

 11. A Dialogue on Deleuze and Gender Difference - The Conspiratorial Association for the Advancement of Cultural Degeneracy (Cultural Degeneracy and Sacrilege - a pseudonymous dialogue between friends)

-12. Seizing the Means: Towards a Trans Epistemology - Nathaniel Dickinson (PhD candidate, University at Bufflalo)
+12. Seizing the Means: Towards a Trans Epistemology - Nathaniel Dickson (PhD candidate, University at Bufflalo)

 13. 'Why Are We Like This?'
 The Primacy of Transsexuality - Xandra Metcalfe (psychoanalytic communist and noise artist based in Melbourne)